-However, if this is not the case, navigate to www.liant.com/docs.html, and refer to the "RM/COBOL Recover1 Utility Installation Details" section of the LiantInstall Program User's Reference documentation for information on how to install this utility using the license-driven install program on Windows.
+However, if this is not the case, navigate to www.microfocus.com/documentation/rm-cobol/ and locate RM-Install Program User's Reference documentation.
+Refer to the "RM/COBOL Recover1 Utility Installation Details" section for information on how to install this utility using the license-driven install program on Windows.